 When you wake up, you will have a padded bandage around the knee.
 If you are in pain, please ask for pain killers.
-If you have pain, it is important that you tell somebody.

 You will go for an X-ray the day after the operation and will be encouraged to stand and take a few steps.